Suspect in custody after shooting at New Hampshire church, police say

 Lowell General Hospital has received one patient from the incident, hospital spokesperson Angela Strunk tells CNN.
 There is no word on the extent of the individual's injuries, Strunk says.
 The hospital is not expecting any other patients from the incident.

-A photograph taken by a reporter for CNN affiliate WMUR shows at least three emergency response vehicles at the church, as well as multiple police cruisers.
+A photograph taken by a reporter for WMUR shows at least three emergency response vehicles at the church, as well as multiple police cruisers.

+"We just came and we found all this police, all this chaos here, and they tell us that the activity will be canceled," Pagan told news media outside the church.

+The service was for Luis Garcia, 60, a minister at the New England Pentecostal Ministries for six years, who was shot and killed October 1, according to WMUR.

 Pelham is a town of about 12,000 people 40 miles north of Boston.
+It is located between two larger cities, Nashua to the west and Salem to the east, and also borders Massachusetts to the south.

+Pelham began primarily as a farming community until World War ll, when growth in population and industry took hold.